-Mr. Marks has served as trial counsel in copyright, music licensing, misappropriation, and media law cases for clients such Pandora Media, McGraw Hill Financial and its S&P Dow Jones Indices division, the Television Music License Committee, Bank of America Merrill Lynch, DMX, and others.
-For many years, he has represented the Association of American Publishers on a wide variety of matters, including those involving intellectual property, First Amendment, and antitrust issues, among others.
-Mr. Marks also frequently represents music users such as television stations, television networks, and web site operators in connection with the acquisition of, and litigation over, rights to publicly perform musical compositions.
-Mr. Marks has been widely recognized for his work.
-He is currently ranked as a leading lawyer for Copyright and Trademark by Chambers USA and also is recommended in those areas by Legal 500.
-Clients in Chambers USA have praised him as “extremely helpful,” “responsive and insightful,” and a “great, smart, hard-working litigator.”
-His recent experience includes:
+Benjamin has served as lead counsel in copyright, trademark, music licensing, misappropriation, and media law cases for clients such as Getty Images, Sirius XM, Pandora Media, S&P Global, MGA Entertainment, Houghton Mifflin Harcourt, and the North American Concert Promoters Association, among others.
+For many years, he has represented the Association of American Publishers on a wide variety of matters, including those involving intellectual property, First Amendment, and antitrust issues.
+Benjamin also frequently represents music users such as streaming services, television stations, television networks, concert promoters, and web site operators in connection with the acquisition of, and litigation over, rights to publicly perform musical compositions and secondary liability for performances by others.

-- Representing the nation’s commercial local television broadcasters, under the purview of the Television Music License Committee, in their music license dealings with, and litigation against, ASCAP, BMI, and SESAC, including most recently, litigating copyright rate court proceedings against ASCAP and BMI and an antitrust class action against SESAC.
+- Representing the nation’s commercial local television broadcasters, under the purview of the Television Music License Committee, in their music license dealings with, and litigation against, ASCAP, BMI, and SESAC, including litigating copyright rate court proceedings against ASCAP and BMI and an antitrust class action against SESAC.

-Mr. Marks graduated magna cum laude from the University of Pennsylvania.
+Benjamin graduated magna cum laude from the University of Pennsylvania.
 He received his J.D. from New York University, where he served as an articles editor of the New York University Law Review.